NCAR/climate-primer-water/doc/ch6_downscaling.rst

 al. 2023); a unique, high-resolution hydro-climate dataset appropriate for forcing hydrological models and conducting meteorological analysis over the conterminous United States.
-CONUS404, so named because it covers the CONterminous United States for over 40 years at 4 km resolution, was produced by the Weather Research and Forecasting (WRF) model simulations run by NCAR.
+CONUS404, so named because it covers the CONterminous United States for over 40 years at 4-km resolution, was produced by the Weather Research and Forecasting (WRF) model simulations run by NCAR.
 The CONUS404 includes 42 years of data (water years 1980-2021) and the spatial domain extends into Canada and